Norwegian Fjords Cruise

 Price is based on 2 adults sharing and includes:

-- 7 night cruise on board the Sapphire Princess in an inside stateroom
+- 7 night full-board cruise on the Sapphire Princess in an inside stateroom

 Please ask us about adding great value: